CIBC-Internal/python/Doc/library/argparse.rst

 Later, calling :meth:`~ArgumentParser.parse_args` will return an object with two attributes, ``integers`` and ``accumulate``.
-The ``integers`` attribute will be a list of one or more ints, and the ``accumulate`` attribute will be either the :func:`sum` function, if ``--sum`` was specified at the command line, or the :func:`max` function if it was not.
+The ``integers`` attribute will be a list of one or more integers, and the ``accumulate`` attribute will be either the :func:`sum` function, if ``--sum`` was specified at the command line, or the :func:`max` function if it was not.